OpenLLT/makerpnp/README.md

 does add a layer of complexity, but should future-proof the project somewhat and also allows creation of non-rust native apps that use the rust core.
 Check out the 'Crux' documentation.

-Given the state of Rust GUI frameworks, and that a 3 month-long investigation was done and documented in the form of a 40+ video series of livestreams, using Crux gives the project a way of being able to change the GUI library for a different one if the chosen GUI library, Cushy, does not meet future requirements.
+Given the state of Rust GUI frameworks, and that a 3 month-long investigation was done and documented in the form of a 40+ livestream series.
+Using Crux gives the project a way of being able to change the GUI library for a different one if the chosen GUI library, egui, does not meet future requirements.
+This approach turned out to be very useful when the Cushy GUI framework was replaced with egui.

 See:
 * Comparison of GUI libraries - https://docs.google.com/spreadsheets/d/1cxH_GgzrGDpXm4CN0cWvQ9RF_PLf6HEvVYcZhqOO0nc/edit?usp=sharing
 * 'Trying Rust GUI tech in 2024' video series playlist - https://www.youtube.com/playlist?list=PLUCLWCDEWm8g7pHKQGE7Pokk4wiVU8rLl

 In the end, [egui](https://github.com/emilk/egui) was chosen for the GUI framework due to it's large community and ability to create usable productivity-style GUIs.

 Currently, it's thought that the software wil have these main components:
 * Machine control - for co-ordination of hardware control through one or more drivers (gcode, cameras, vision).